akvankorlaar/blog-articles/published/Deep Learning Introduction 1.md

 Now that we have completed our neural network architecture, we can do a full example run through our neural network from input to predicted output.
 Some knowledge on matrix multiplication will be helpfull here.
-Take a look at for example: https://www.mathsisfun.com/algebra/matrix-multiplying.html
+Take a look <a href="https://www.mathsisfun.com/algebra/matrix-multiplying.html " target="_blank">this page</a> for a short tutorial on matrix multiplication.

 For the input values, we will use the first row of our preprocessed dataset.
 The values (rounded to 2 decimals) for the leave size here and the shrub height here are 0.34 and 0.40.
 Because we do not have values for the weights and the bias, I will pick them here ourselves.
 As mentioned earlier, at the start of training the weights are commonly initialised as small random values, and the bias is 0.
 For now, for the weights I will pick random values between 0 and 2, and I will set all the bias values to -0.5.
 So: